ray-pH/gameo-life/README.md

 ## Game Of Life

-Just a "for fun" project, writing simple CLI Conway's Game of Life in different languages
+Just a fun project, writing simple CLI of Conway's Game of Life in multiple languages

 ![Screenshot](./thumbnail.png)